Updated January 2017

 Need some proof?
 Here's the shot you can get at 9 a.m.

 And here's the same view at 10.30 a.m.

 HOW TO GET THERE WITH PUBLIC TRANSPORT

 From Valladolid, an air-conditioned collectivo will deliver you to the main site in 45 minutes.
-The first one will leave the station at 7.30 a.m, costing $25 per person.
+The first one will leave the station (located at Calle 46 just north of Calle 39) at 7 a.m, costing MX$40 per person.
 The second-class Oriente bus is the same cost, however a little less frequent.

 You can breeze in, with no tour bus queues in attendance, and enjoy the site without a limit on your time.
 If you leave between 7.30 - 8.00 a.m. , you will actually beat the the majority of souvenir sellers to the site, thereby reducing your usage frequency of 'no, gracias' into double, rather than triple, figures on the day.

 To return, there is no set timetable, but a collectivo or bus will usually be in the same parking area on or around the hour.